zeeshank1/system-design-digest/fundamentals.md

 - **Data Deletion**: Ensure compliance with GDPR or other regulations

 ### 53. Globalization and Localization
-- **Localization**: Adapt system to local languages, currencies, and formats.
+- **Localization**: Adapt the system to local languages, currencies, and formats.
 - **Time Zone Handling**: Use UTC for storage and convert to local times for users.
 - **Multi-Region Support**: Serve users in different geographies efficiently.